NxPKG/khulnasoft-docs/content/stream/get-started.md

 </iframe>
 ```

-The embed code above can also be found in the [Cloudflare dashboard](https://dash.cloudflare.com/?to=/:account/stream).
+The embed code above can also be found in the [Khulnasoft dashboard](https://dash.Khulnasoft.com/?to=/:account/stream).

 <figure data-type="stream">
   <div class="AspectRatio" style="--aspect-ratio: calc(16 / 9)">